Gamze1314/Phase3-project-AirbnbBookingTracker/README.md

 🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠

-> > Enter P for Property Management
+> > P: Manage Property and Bookings
-> > Enter B for Booking Management
-> > Enter E to exit
+> > B: View/Create Bookings
-> > Property Management
+> > E: Exit

-> > Selecting P or p will take you to the Property Management menu:
+> > Selecting P or p will take you to the Property/Booking Management menu:

 **_ Property Management _**

-1. View all properties
-2. Find rental by guest name
-3. Back to Main Menu
-4. Exit

-- View all properties: Lists all the properties.
-- Find rental by guest name: Finds and lists properties based on guest name.
+  Enter rental number to manage its bookings
+  Enter A to add a new property
+  Enter U to update a property
+  Enter D to delete a property
-- Back to Main Menu: Returns to the main menu.
+  Enter B to go back to the previous menu
-- Exit: Exits the application.
+  Enter E to exit

-Aditional Property Management options can be accessed after viewing properties:
+Additional Property Management options can be accessed after selecting P:

-Please select from below options:
+If you select the property you want to modify its bookings, you will be prompted to enter the following options:

-1. Add a new property record
+  Enter A to add a new booking
-2. Update a property record
-3. Delete a property record
-4. Back to Main Menu
-5. Exit
+  Enter U to update a booking
+  Enter D to delete a booking
+  Enter B to go back to the previous menu
+  Enter E to exit

-Booking Management
+## Booking Management

 - Selecting B or b will take you to the Booking Management menu:

 **_ Booking Management _**

-1. List all bookings
-2. List all bookings for a property
+ Enter V to view all bookings
-3. Back to Main Menu
-4. Exit

-List all bookings: Additional booking management options can be accessed after viewing bookings:

-🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠🏠

-1. Create a new booking record
-2. Update a booking record
-3. Delete a booking record
-4. Back to Main Menu
-5. Exit

-- List all bookings for a property: Lists bookings for a particular property.
-- Back to Main Menu: Returns to the main menu.
-- Exit: Exits the application.

-## Helper Functions

-The application uses several helper functions to manage the rental and booking data:

-- exit_program: Exits the application.
-- print_rentals: Prints the list of all rentals.
-- find_rental_by_guest_name: Finds and prints rentals based on guest name.
-- create_rental: Adds a new rental property.
-- update_rental: Updates an existing rental property.
-- delete_rental: Deletes a rental property.
-- print_bookings: Lists all bookings.
-- create_booking: Adds a new booking.
-- update_booking: Updates an existing booking.
-- delete_booking: Deletes a booking.
-- list_rental_bookings: Lists all bookings for a specific property.
-- clear_screen: Clears the console screen for better readability.
+ Enter C to create a new booking for an existing address Enter B to go back to the previous menu
+ Enter E to exit

+You can view all the bookings, and add a new booking for a selected address in the booking management menu.

 ## Contributing